 The price will be different if you select different bike options, please include this in your request to have a correct quotation.
 The default bike we provide is #4 (Honda CGL125 2014 model).
 We own these bikes and they are exclusively for our clients only, we don’t use rental bikes from any company.

-- Option 2 (Honda XR250 Baja, XR250 enduro 250cc): The best shocks, front and back disc brakes, electric starter, 4-stroke engine, 28 hp, full spare parts support, imported second hand from Cambodia or Hong Kong.
-After major upgrade every year, many new genuine parts or even engines were installed, they are in good conditions.
+Honda XR250 Baja, XR250 dual enduro 250cc has the best shocks, front and back disc brakes, electric starter, 4-stroke engine, 28 hp and full spare parts support.
+They are second hand from Cambodia or Hong Kong.
+After major upgrade every year, many new genuine parts or even engines were installed, so they are in good conditions.